Overview

 Port-Channel Interfaces

 A port channel is a logical interface that is an aggregation of multiple physical interfaces.
-You can bundle up to 32 individual links to physical ports into a port channel to improve bandwidth and redundancy.
-You can also use port channeling to load balance traffic across these channeled physical interfaces.
+You can bundle up to 32 individual links (physical ports) into a port channel to improve bandwidth and redundancy.
 For more information about port-channel interfaces, see the “Configuring Port Channels” section.

 Subinterfaces

-You can create virtual subinterfaces on a parent interface configured as a Layer 3 interface.
+You can create virtual subinterfaces using a parent interface configured as a Layer 3 interface.
+A parent interface can be either a physical port or a port-channel.
 A parent interface can be a physical port.
 Subinterfaces divide the parent interface into two or more virtual interfaces on which you can assign unique Layer 3 parameters such as IP addresses and dynamic routing protocols.

 Loopback Interfaces